Me?

 Fast forward…

-The Guild Method has been taking shape for over fifteen years.
-Though we’re not housed in the flat roof bungalow anymore, my guildschool is still a cluster of cozy spaces where children engage in their important work.
-Often I pause to soak in the glorious hum.
-Founding academics on creativity is at times chaotic, often loud, but it affords our students ample opportunity to bring shape to their ideas.
+I spent a good deal of my life , nearly 30 years, bringing shape to the Guild Method.
+This is where i centered my work.
+Though we eventually moved from the shelter of flat roof bungalow anymore, our guildschool was a cluster of cozy spaces where children engage in their important work.
+Having retired Waterhouse Guild, I often pause to soak in the memory of that glorious hum.
+Founding academics on creativity was at times chaotic, often loud, but it affords our students ample opportunity to bring shape to their ideas.
 And this is worth every bit of the swirling motion, every single elevated decibel!

 I suppose you’d say I’m a visionary, the founding director of an academic amalgamation.